ijzer/cwbot-ndy/doc/readme.txt

 <Beginning of file admin.ini>
 username = (account username)
 password = (account password)
-clan_id = (the clan ID of your clan.
-For example, Noblesse Oblige = 4242) rollover_wait = (number of seconds to wait at rollover; default = 480)
+rollover_wait = (number of seconds to wait at rollover; default = 480)
 <End of file admin.ini>

 To start the bot - at the command line type:
-"python cwbot.py path/to/cwbot" (without the quotes).

-If in the correct folder already, use "python cwbot.py ." instead.
+"python cwbot.py" (without the quotes).
+You can get help by typing "python cwbot.py --help"; this shows extra arguments like loading from a different folder.
-On windows, you may need to instead type "c:\Python27\python cwbot.py ."
+On windows, you may need to instead type "c:\Python27\python cwbot.py"

-(To run in debug mode, use "python cwbot.py path/to/cwbot debug")

 1A.
 Running CWbot as a service